(*) denotes peer reviewed or refereed publications.

 Journal Articles, Book Chapters, Reports & White Papers

-Santo, R. (in press).
+Santo, R. (2019).
 Seeking Synergy: Strategic Partnership Development as Organizational Practice in Informal Education Organizations.
 In M. Semmel (Ed.)
 The Partnership Imperative: Successful Models and Strategies for Museums.
 Lanham, MD: Rowman and Littlefield.

-Santo, R., Ahn, J. and Sarmiento, J. (in press).
+Santo, R., Ahn, J. and Sarmiento, J. (2019).
 Reclaiming Digital Futures: Lessons to Help Youth Thrive Through Informal Learning with Technology.
 Irvine, CA: UC-Irvine.

 Santo, R., DeLyser, L., Ahn, J., Pellicone, A., Aguiar, J. & Wortel-London, S. (2019).
 Equity in the Who, How and What of Computer Science Education: K12 School District Conceptualizations of Equity in ‘CS for All’ Initiatives.
 In Proceedings of the 4th international conference on Research in Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT). (*)